Evo-F/hc-csci324-rust/README.md

     - Enough said really.
 * The typical concept of "scopes" is replaced by "ownership".
     - A function that creates data is said to "own" that data, *even if it gets returned.*
     - As such, the calling function needs to "borrow" that data.
+This is Rust lingo for references.
+    - References can be **mutable** or **immutable.** Only one mutable reference to a piece of data can ever exist at any one time.
+You may have unlimited immutable references to a piece of data.
+Immutable and mutable references are mutually exclusive.
+    - **This is a compiler-level safeguard against race conditions, and requires the programmer to think very carefully about what parts of the program need access to what data.**
 * Functions can consume their parent!
     - Certain functions which require a `self` parameter can essentially delete their parent structure when run, which is fantastic for memory efficiency and performance but absolutely terrifying if you need to do anything in a loop.
     - For example: The `iterator.choose()` function (standard random selection from iterator).
 This function will consume the `iterator` parent object, so if you're trying to `.choose()` in a loop, you're going to have a bad time.